iterative/llm-demo/README.md

 cd llm-demo
 ```

 The training run is all logged in DVC on an S3 store.
-So, if you are already authenticated on AWS you can get all the data with:
+So, if you are already authenticated on AWS (check with `aws sts get-caller-identity`) you can get all the data with:
 ```shell
 dvc pull
 ```